 Chemical engineering is a very diverse field.
-Industries that hire chemical engineers include bulk and specialty chemicals, polymer manufacturing, electronics, petroleum refining, pharmaceuticals, personal care products, cosmetics, and many others.
-However, they also can be found in consulting and process design firms, federal and local governments, equipment manufacturing companies, etc. Many chemical engineers will start their careers as “process engineers,” specializing in a particular process at a plant that makes a product, for example a particular polymer sheet, drug active ingredient, or lotion.
+Industries that hire chemical engineers include bulk and specialty chemicals, polymer manufacturing, electronics, petroleum refining, pharmaceuticals, biotechnology, personal care products, cosmetics, and many others.
+However, they also can be found in consulting and process design firms, federal and local governments, equipment manufacturing companies, and even on Wall Street.
+Many chemical engineers will start their careers as “process engineers,” specializing in a particular process at a plant that makes a product, for example a particular polymer sheet, food product, drug active ingredient, or lotion.
 The engineer will be responsible for making sure the process runs smoothly and recommending process improvements.
 However, there are also many other types of positions that a starting engineer might fill, such as working for a design firm, a controls company, or even in a hospital or other facility where PET or other advanced imaging systems that require the use of chemical and radioactive tracer compounds.
 It is difficult to find an industry where chemical engineers are not found.
-Many students also go on to pursue advanced degrees in medicine, pharmacology, or research in government, industrial and academic laboratories.
+Many students also go on to pursue advanced degrees in medicine, pharmacology, bioengineering, or research in government, industrial, and academic laboratories.

 How Can I Become a Chemical Engineer?